Informing the Candidate

 Nature of scholarly productivity in the discipline.
 Describe what the discipline considers indicative of productive scholars including information about both publication rate and format (e.g., books, refereed journal articles, reviews, catalogs, electronic communications, original compositions).

 Individual members of the appropriate peer group.
 Identify a list of the candidate’s peers in the discipline.
 It can be particularly effective to include the candidate and peers in a table with relevant metrics for comparing scholarly productivity.
 The list of peers should include people who received the doctorate (or other terminal degree) around the same time as the candidate.
 Include a narrative description of the candidate’s standing among peers and reasons for the candidate’s position.
+The list of peers is not restricted to those mentioned by the external letter writers; the committee report should comment on the peers mentioned by the external letter writers but should develop its own list of peers.

 Teaching.
 Describe the candidate's effectiveness as a teacher.
 Include information about courses taught, mentoring of undergraduate and graduate students, and any other contributions to instruction.
 Include a summary of the candidate’s teaching evaluations and explain any issues that arise in those evaluations.
 Identify awards received for teaching.